JonPSmith/RunStartupMethodsSequentially/README.md

 This method allows you to register one or more _LockAndRun_ methods.
 Each LockAndRun method first checks that the provided resource type exists.
 If the resource isn't found, then it exits and allows later LockAndRun methods to try to get a lock on a resource.
 If no resource can be found to create a global lock, the it will throw an exception.

-There are three LockAndRun methods (and its not hard to create others):
+There are four LockAndRun methods (and its not hard to create others):

 - `AddSqlServerLockAndRunMethods(connectionString)`, which works with a SQL Server database
 - `AddPostgreSqlLockAndRunMethods(connectionString)`, which is for a PostGreSQL database
 - `AddFileSystemLockAndRunMethods(- path to global directory -)`, which uses a FileSystem directory shared across all of the application's instances.
+- `AddRunMethodsWithoutLock()` which doesn't lock anything and just runs your startup services.
+This gives you a way to turn off the lock if you don't have multiple instances (locking a local SQL Server database takes 1 ms, but no lock only takes 50 us.)

 _NOTE: It is fairly easy to add another LockAndRun methods as long as the [DistributedLock](https://github.com/madelson/DistributedLock) has a lock version for a global lock available to your application.
-So if you want to lock on Redis, Azure blob etc. then you can write the extra lock code yourself._
+So if you want to lock on Redis, Azure blob etc. then you can write the extra lock code yourself - just follow the pattern of the existing LockAndRun code._

 The reason for having a series of LockAndRun methods is to allow for resources that might not created yet.
 For instance, if the database doesn't currently exist, then it can't obtain a lock on the database.
 In this case the second FileSystem LockAndRun method can obtain a lock on a FileSystem directory that all the applications can access.